 Sometimes you just don’t want to be bothered with heavy predator calls, especially if you’re packing light.
 Then you’ll find ICOtec GC101XL quite convenient.
 It fits easily in your pocket and it’s the lightest but decent predator call that you can find in the market.

-This predator makes about 12 different animal sounds with a range of 100 yards.
-It’s easy to use and runs only on 4 AAA batteries.
+This predator makes about 12 different animal sounds with a range of 100 yards..
 That’s plain and simple.
 And for a small and compact predator call, the sound is audible and loud.

 Another interesting feature is the remote control.
 You don’t need to have a line of sight for it to work.
 The remote has a 100-yard range.
 So you can easily change the sounds even if you can’t even see the small caller from afar.
 For a simply priced caller, this is one of the best predator calls with a low price.
 It truly gives more value for the money.

 - 4 AA batteries